Noname (rapper): 2018–2019: Room 25

-2019–present: Factory Baby and hiatus
+2019–present: Factory Baby, hiatus, and Sundial

 On May 15, 2019, Noname announced that her upcoming second studio album would be titled Factory Baby.
 She also formed the trio Ghetto Sage with Smino and Saba.

-In November 2019, Noname announced she was considering quitting music and expressed frustration with her predominantly white audience.
-She went on to say that the demographics of her fanbase made her want to quit music: "I refuse to keep making music and putting it online for free for people who won’t support me.
-If y'all don't wanna leave the crib I feel it.
-I don't want to dance on a stage for white people."
-In 2020, she reiterated that her music career was on pause to focus on education and her book club.
+In 2020, she stated that her music career was on pause to focus on education and her book club.

 On June 18, 2020, two days after J. Cole had seemingly criticized her activism in his song "Snow on tha Bluff", Noname released the Madlib-produced "Song 33", in which she alluded to Cole and reflected on violence against black women, mainly the death of 19-year-old Black Lives Matter activist Oluwatoyin Salau.
 She expressed regret at responding to Cole, saying that although she had tried to "use it as a moment to draw attention back to the issues" she cares about, she apologized "for any further distraction this caused."
 She did not take the song down, instead donating all proceeds to black mutual aid funds.

 On August 7, 2020, Noname appeared on a remix to Anderson Paak's "Lockdown", along with JID and Jay Rock.
 In February 2021, she revealed she had turned down an offer to be on the soundtrack for Judas and the Black Messiah after seeing the film, criticizing the film for not centering Fred Hampton's "radical communist politics".

+In May 2021, Noname was one of more than 600 musicians who signed an open letter calling for a boycott of performances in Israel until they end the occupation of the Palestinian territories.

 On December 5, 2021, Noname announced on Instagram that her album Factory Baby, originally due to be released in 2021, had been canceled and that she would be taking an indefinite hiatus from music.

-In early April 2022, Noname posted to her Instagram that "maybe 30 is too young to retire."
-She has also posted several pictures of herself in her home studio working on new material.
-For the first time since before the pandemic, Noname performed at the Afropunk festival in Minneapolis on April 19, 2022.
-She also performed at the 2022 Pitchfork Music Festival.
-She then announced that she will release her long-awaited third studio album.
+In March 2022, Pitchfork announced that Noname would be performing at the 2022 Pitchfork Music Festival in Chicago that July.
+The next day, she posted a photo of her home studio to Instagram with the caption "maybe 30 is too young to retire".
+The next month, she was announced as part of the 2022 Afropunk Festival lineup and said that she would be releasing an album after "play[ing] a few shows".

+In January 2023, the Coachella 2023 lineup was revealed, with Noname scheduled to perform at the festival.
+That April, she announced that her second studio album, titled Sundial, would release in July 2023.

+On July 13, she announced that the lead single "Balloons" featuring Jay Electronica and Eryn Allen Kane would be released on July 21.
+She received criticism for featuring Electronica, who has been accused of antisemitism due to his affiliation with Louis Farrakhan, an antisemitic black supremacist and the leader of the Nation of Islam, and his support for Kanye West in the midst of a series of antisemitic remarks made by West.
+In response, Noname posted a series of tweets defending Electronica and her decision to collaborate with him before suggesting that Sundial may not be released.
+Two days later, she deleted her Twitter account.